 Topper coats were large and loose, worn over slacks or slim skirts.

 Young women often wore jeans that were sometimes rolled into a cuff.
 Saddle oxfords or tennis shoes were worn with jeans.
 Some young ones wore short socks with a wide, circular skirt.

 Early 1960s fashions looked much like the 50s but quickly loosened up.
 The mature look gave way to a youthful and playful style.
 Shift dresses and shirt-waisted dresses came in floral or geometric prints.
 Hems grew shorter.

-Early 60s hair puffed large.
+Early 60s hair puffed large and smooth.
 The new casual style showed women in photographs wearing very casual clothes like Bermuda shorts (plain or plaid) and mid-midriff tops.

 As the decade progressed hemlines shortened to mini skirts.
 Sheaths loosened into tent dresses in bright colors and bold prints.
 Pale lipstick is obvious even in black and white photos.
 Makeup emphasized the eyes.
 Jewelry was cheap and chunky.